simsong/bulk_extractor/doc/announce_1.5.md

    -S unzip_carve_mode=1    0=carve none; 1=carve encoded; 2=carve all (zip)

 Components of ZIP files that have been encoded will be detected and carved.
-In practicle this means that ZIPed ZIP files will be uncompressed and carved, but normal ZIP files will be left as-is.
+In practice, this means that ZIPed ZIP files will be uncompressed and carved, but normal ZIP files will be left as is.

    -S unrar_carve_mode=1    0=carve none; 1=carve encoded; 2=carve all (rar)